Where to Find Hawaii Colleges

 The website includes the UH College Application Tutorial, an event calendar, and a list of outside links organized as resources.
 Users can also find information on special programs such as Health Careers Opportunities Program and Engineering Summer High School Internship Program.

 Students should also visit the Hawaii Community Foundation Scholarships website.
 You have to register to search and apply for scholarships.
 While there isn’t one website covering transferring from a community college to a four-year institution, you can get information on transferring to the UH system at the University of Hawaii System website.

 Some Numbers to Help You Find a College

-There are eight four-year institutions with 500 or more full-time undergraduates in Hawaii according to the Integrated Post-secondary Education Data System.
-Approximately 34 percent of students attend one of the four private Hawaii colleges while 66 percent of students attend one of the four public institutions.
+There are seven four-year Hawaii Colleges with 500 or more full-time undergraduates according to the Integrated Post-secondary Education Data System.
+Approximately 31 percent of students attend one of the three private Hawaii colleges while 69 percent of students attend one of the four public institutions.

-The private Hawaii colleges have an average four-year graduation rate of 38% and the public universities have an average five-year graduation rate of 35%.
-One school meets the DIY College Rankings 50-50 profile requirements.
+The private colleges have an average four-year graduation rate of 24.7% and the public universities have an average five-year graduation rate of 33%.
+None of the Hawaii colleges meet the DIY College Rankings 50-50 profile requirements.

-The top 20 colleges SAT test takers in Hawaii applied to:
+The top 20 colleges ACT test takers in Hawaii applied to:

 - Hawaii Pacific University